Inverse problems for Lorentzian manifolds and non-linear hyperbolic equations: Earliest observation time functions

-Let $(M,g)$ be a globally hyperbolic Lorentzian manifold of type $(1, n-1)$.
-In addition to the Lorentzian metric $g$, we introduce on $M$ a smooth complete Riemannian metric $g^+$, see \cite{completemetric}, which makes it possible to introduce a Riemannian distance on $M$ and a Sasaki distance {\mattitext on} $TM$.
+In addition to the Lorentzian metric $g$, we introduce on $M$ a smooth Riemannian metric $g^+$, that obtained by changing, in local coordinates, the sign of the negative eigenvalue of the Lorentzian metric $g$.
+We use the Sasaki distance induced by $g^+$ on $TM$. }